“The ballet of the good city sidewalk never repeats itself from place to place, and in any one place is always replete with new improvisations.”

 About me

-I am Associate Professor at the Centre for Advanced Spatial Analysis (CASA) at University College London where I lead a research group focused on data-driven models for economic development, complex systems and cities.
+I am Professor of Cities and Networks at the Centre for Advanced Spatial Analysis (CASA) at University College London where I lead a research group focused on data-driven models for economic development, complex systems and cities.
 I also work alongside a wide variety of policy makers ranging from local and national government to global multilaterals such as the World Bank.

 In 2022, I won the annual Complex Systems Society Junior Award “for contributions using complex systems and complex networks methodologies, including machine learning approaches, to the field of economic geography, and for contributions to creating bridges between science and policy making.”